ritakalach/ig-unfollow-tool/README.md

 <img src="media/terminal.png" width = 500>

-Ok, not all of the accounts I just unfollowed are run by bots.
+(Of course, not all of the accounts unfollowed are run by bots.
 Regardless, I like having a smaller Instagram feed.
-I recommend creating an exception list for those accounts that you want to follow regardless of whether they follow you back.
+I recommend creating an exception list for those accounts that you want to follow regardless of whether they follow you back.)